HuubMons/HuMo-genealogy/docs/installation.md

 * Further installation instructions (connect to a MySQL database) will be shown.

-- [Start HuMo-genealogy](start_humo-genealogy) More information about first start of HuMo-genealogy.
+- [Start HuMo-genealogy](start_humo-genealogy.md) More information about first start of HuMo-genealogy.

 ## Full installation guide

 HuMo-genealogy can be installed in several ways.
 The most common use is installation with a (free or paid) web host (provider) that supports PHP and MySQL.
 It is also possible to install HuMo-gen on a local PC (mainly for testing purposes).

-Important notes for installation
+Important note for installation:

-    • HuMo-genealogy works best under PHP 8.0 or more recent PHP version.
+**HuMo-genealogy works best under PHP 8.0 or more recent PHP version.**

 If you use a lower version, some functions will not work, and errors will be possible.